alma-frankenstein/word_definer/README.md

 ## Specs

-* Allows users to add a word to a list of word
+* Allows users to add a word to a list of words

 * Allow users to delete or edit a word from the list of words